chardayneal/ApplePie/README.md

 - Run active scheme

-You should see the application run on simulated device or hardware device of your choosing.
-Navigating between controllers should be fairly easy.
+You should see the application run on simulated device or iPad hardware device of your choosing.
 If you have any issues or need help, feel free to contact me for assistance.